-Here is Your Information Gathering Checklist:
+Here Is Your Information Gathering Checklist:

 Well-organized records can make the process significantly easier for all involved.
 One way to tackle this chore is to create a checklist of the documents and information needed to complete your return.
 As you gather the documents, start to organize them in a file by the following categories and check them off the list.

 Use last year’s tax return as a starting point to create your checklist.
 Although you may have new sources of income or different deductible expenses for the current year, this is usually a fairly comprehensive list of needed documents such as Form 1099 or 1098.
 It will also serve as a reminder of information you may need to determine from bank statements or receipts such as medical expenses.
-If you are using the same tax preparer you used to prepare your 2018 returns, your preparer will probably provide you a ‘tax organizer’ showing 2018 income and deductions and provide space to fill in 2019 amounts.
-This may give you a more user-friendly way of reviewing your 2018 returns for needed information.
+If you are using the same tax preparer you used to prepare your 2019 returns, your preparer will probably provide you a ‘tax organizer’ showing 2019 income and deductions and provide space to fill in 2020 amounts.
+This may give you a more user-friendly way of reviewing your 2019 returns for needed information.

 This category generally includes wages, dividends, interest, income and deductions from partnerships, S-corporations or trusts, retirement and rental income.
 You may receive a Form W-2, 1099, or K-1 that indicates the amount of income reported to the IRS.
 For other types of income, such as alimony received, you may need to determine the amount to report from bank statements.

-- Cost Basis on Securities Sold: For any securities sold in 2019, you should consult your custodian’s (Schwab, Fidelity, TD Ameritrade, etc.) Form 1099 to retrieve realized gain/loss information.
+- Cost Basis on Securities Sold: For any securities sold in 2020, you should consult your custodian’s (Schwab, Fidelity, TD Ameritrade, etc.) Form 1099 to retrieve realized gain/loss information.
 This is considered your official purchase/sale record for tax purposes.
 In 2011 new regulations went into effect that require custodians to track and maintain cost basis for securities purchased by account holders, and to report the cost basis of sold securities to the IRS.
 Any securities purchased prior to this law are not considered “covered securities” and will not be reported to the IRS.
 You will see these delineated as such on your custodian’s Form 1099.
 However, the taxpayer is still responsible for reporting accurate cost basis on these “non-covered” securities.